The

 a fascist-type state in order to get the market

-with the competition eradicates competition
+provided with the competition

 and